Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 With over 2 billion active monthly users, Facebook has more users than any other social network.
 As one of the pioneers of social media platforms, Facebook’s users comprise a wide range of different demographics, which provides an extraordinary medium for your business to connect with your prospective customers all around the world.
 Facebook for businesses also provides a variety of tools for users, including options for targeting different audiences.

 Take Starbucks, for example.
 Their Facebook page has over 37 million likes and 35 million followers.
-As one of the top Facebook business pages, Starbucks integrates additional features such as their interactive store locator map and Pinterest to keep users engaged.
+As one of the top Facebook business pages, Starbucks integrates additional features such as its interactive store locator map and Pinterest to keep users engaged.
 Check out some of the other best Facebook business pages here.

 Indeed, we are all familiar with the classic 140 (now 280) character social media platform, intended for users to share small bursts of information known as “tweets.”
 With over 330 million monthly active users, Twitter is one of the largest platforms for social listening.
 Twitter allows businesses to learn more about their customers, and it is also a powerful platform to stay up-to-date with hot and current trends.
 Twitter is a platform for businesses to get the word out about products and services, provide updates, and engage in customer service.